Gandu (film): Plot

 Gandu is also apparently quite lonely.
-His choice of hairstyle (shaved nearly bald) and general proclivity to drugs and rap makes him an object of ridicule in front of most of his peers, who mock him as 'Egghead Gandu'.
-His loneliness is dispelled when he literally bumps into 'Ricksha', a cycle rickshaw driver, who slaps Gandu and then scares him off by a bizarre show of Kung Fu.
+His choice of hairstyle (shaved nearly bald) and general proclivity to drugs and rap make him an object of ridicule with most of his peers, who mock him as 'Egghead Gandu'.
+His loneliness is dispelled when he literally bumps into 'Ricksha', a cycle rickshaw driver, who slaps Gandu and then scares him off by a bizarre show of kung fu.
 That night Gandu has a dream of himself and Ricksha in a near naked embrace.

 On one of his stealing missions, Gandu's mother sees him and hides him from Dasbabu and seemingly laughs in complicity.
 This causes Gandu great anguish and he curses in frustration.
 His mother then comes and knocks on his door.
 He is late in responding and she slaps him angrily and walks away.

-Gandu urges Rickshaw to 'take him away'.
-Ricksha and Gandu then go off to consume Dhatura seeds which causes them both to go on a strange and extremely intense trip.
+Gandu urges Ricksha to 'take him away'.
+They go off to consume Dhatura seeds which causes them both to go on a strange and extremely intense hallucinogenic trip.
 When they come to their senses they find they have no money.
-In a meta narrativistic scene the director Q himself drives into the scene and Gandu is told by Ricksha how Gandu is a character in a movie being shot by Q. Gandu cannot quite comprehend this.
+In a meta narrative scene the director Q himself drives into the scene and Gandu is told by Ricksha that Gandu is a character in a movie being shot by Q. Gandu cannot quite comprehend this.

 Gandu comes back to Kolkata to find that he has won the Bhutan State lottery of fifty thousand rupees; then he gives his mother some of the money and goes on a crack binge with Ricksha.
 Ricksha then admonishes him for never having actually slept with a woman despite incessantly rapping about cunt, pussy and sex.
-Gandu then has a surrealistic and very explicit sex with an unnamed hooker, who constantly meows and at the end of coitus whispers 'demo' to him.
+Gandu then has surrealistic and very explicit sex with an unnamed hooker, who constantly meows and at the end of coitus whispers 'demo' to him.
 Gandu goes back to Ricksha telling him how he will now record a demo of his rap and show it to the Asian Dub Foundation.
 The movie closes with Gandu finally becoming successful.
 Gandu also ponders on the meaning of life and what we must do with it.